ShawalFarrukh/Final-Project-Ecommerce_App/README.md

 Contains the product images for my store

 ### Styles.css
-Custom CSS, which contains a product-img class used for standardizing my product images.
+Custom CSS, which contains a "product-img" class used for standardizing my product image sizes.

 ### Db/app.db
 Contains my SQLite database

 ### DB/Schema.sql
-Contains commands to create my tables
+Contains commands to create the tables for the Database

 ### Db/seed.sql
-Contains Seed data to populate my tables and website
+Contains Seed data to populate the Database tables

 ### Templates
 Contains all my HTML templates.
-One thing to note is that throughout my templates, I use url_for for things such as route URLs or images in case the URL is changed in the future.
+One thing to note is that throughout my templates, I use "url_for" for things such as route URLs or images in case the URL is changed in the future.

 ### Installation
 If running on a local machine;